 9 bis Alt.)
 Responding to the social economic difficulties of developing countries as regard to ICTs , the ability of creating infrastructures and the training of the necessary human resources.

-The need for the necessary legal, policy and regulatory frameworks developed using appropriate process, [including multistakeholder approaches], [where applicable,] at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.
+The need for the necessary legal, policy and regulatory frameworks developed using appropriate process, including multistakeholder approaches, where applicable, at the national, regional and international levels to continue to promote best access to ICT, investment and infrastructure, foster entrepreneurship and innovation.

 Deleted